liferay/liferay-docs/devGuide/en/chapters/06-accessing-remote-services.markdown

 <!-- Update link to User Guide when available. -->

-To access portal services by using OAuth, you'll need to implement a client with an OAuth cycle implementation and implement a user interface to lead your users through the cycle.
-In this section, we'll show an example of a portlet accessing JSON Web Services from a remote portal.
+To access portal services using OAuth, you'll need to create a client that uses an OAuth cycle implementation, along with a user interface to lead your users through the cycle.
+In this section, you'll see  an example of a portlet accessing JSON Web Services from a remote portal.
 Let's get started by first selecting and implementing services of an OAuth Client library.